Why should you have therapy as an expat?

 Deciding to try out life in a foreign country is as exhilarating as daunting.
 The pre-departure phase is packed with planning, preparation and packing alongside lots of farewells to loved ones.
 During this phase, many expats experience a mixture of excitement, enthusiasm and trepidation.

-The first month of expat life is often experienced as a red-carpet welcome, which leads to enthusiasm and looking at one’s new environment through rose-tinted glasses.
+The first months of expat life are often experienced as a red-carpet welcome, which leads to enthusiasm and looking at one’s new environment through rose-tinted glasses.
 However, once the honeymoon phase wears off, feelings of identity loss, isolation and loneliness, bewilderment, restlessness and disenchantment can surface.

 I am bilingual in Danish and English and provide therapy in English tailored to your needs, face to face or online sessions.
 My services include: